influxdata/docs-v2/content/flux/v0.x/stdlib/experimental/usage/from.md

 Default is `""`.

 ### token {data-type="string"}
-InfluxDB Cloud [authentication token](/influxdb/v2.0/security/tokens/) _(Required if executed outside of your InfluxDB Cloud organization or region)_.
+InfluxDB Cloud [API token](/influxdb/cloud/security/tokens/) _(Required if executed outside of your InfluxDB Cloud organization or region)_.
 Default is `""`.

 ### raw {data-type="bool"}